 Is your Farm Certified Organic?
-We are not certified organic, we
+We are currently

 What makes the Sippel Family Farm CSA different?
 Here at the